psholtz/C-Language/Stroustrup-C++/README.md

 Stroustrup C++
 ==============

+Collection of programming examples and exercises from the Stroustrup classics on C++ programming.

 **Chapter 2 - A Tour of C++**
 * Section 2.4 - Modular Programming
 * Section 2.5 - Data Abstractions